System Design /

 • Branding hierarchy

-SDK & Design System mismatch
+Brand and Design System mismatch

 Non-Indonesian designers working with Indonesian copy

-Long-term vs MVP
+Long-term vs Hard Deadline MVP

 What I Delivered